engineer-boys/espert-core/src/Core/Renderer/SceneSystem/README.md

 1. Entity - responsible for managing object's components
 2. Node - scene graph's Node, manages Entity taking into account relations with other Nodes.
 It can posess multiple children and a single parent (just like in a regular tree).
 3. Scene - registers each Entity that is on scene.
-Every Entity has 2 components (TagComponent and TransformComponent) after creation.
+Every Entity has 2 components (Tag and Transform) after creation.
 Scene contains
+   - Entt registry for registering entities.
-   - a root Node which is the root of scene's graph.
-All created Nodes must have connection (path) to root in order to be processed by Renderer.
+   - Root Node which is the root of scene's graph.
-   - vector of Cameras which user can create and add.
+   - Vector of Cameras which user can create and add.
 Also, there is a static pointer on Camera that is currently in use.

+Scene class provides method for rendering itself on the screen.
+In order for Node to be rendered through this method it must meet 2 conditions.
+It has to have connection (path) to root Node, plus it has to have ModelComponent registered with valid model

 User can interact with Entity's components directly through it's class, or by applying an [Action](#action) on Node.
 This way changes can be propagated down the graph applying the same Action on Node's children.
 As mentioned, every